respawn-app/FlowMVI/README.md

 * No base classes, complicated interfaces or factories of factories - store is built using a simple DSL
 * Use both MVVM+ (functional) or MVI (model-driven) style of programming
 * Share, distribute, or disable side-effects based on your team's needs
-* Dedicated remote debugger app for Windows, Linux, MacOS (in alpha)
+* Dedicated remote debugger app for Windows, Linux, MacOS.
 * Built for Compose: The library lets you achieve the best performance with Compose out of the box.
 * The core library depends on kotlin coroutines.
 Nothing else.
+* Integration with popular libraries, such as [Decompose (Essenty)](https://github.com/arkivanov/Decompose)
 * 70+% unit test coverage of core library code

 ## How does it look?